Copper wire

 Stability + growth = value

-Copper is a big and growing part of our deliberately diversified portfolio.
+Copper is a big and growing part of our business.

-In the first half of FY2026, copper made up more than half of BHP's underlying earnings before interest, tax, depreciation and amortisation for the first time.
+In the first half of FY2026, copper made up more than half of our underlying earnings1 for the first time.
 We are on track to produce between 1.9-2.0 million tonnes of copper in FY2026.

-We have some of the best growth options in the world – in Chile, Argentina, Australia and the United States – to grow copper production into the 2030s.
+We have a clear pathway to grow our copper production into the 2030s, with some of the best copper growth options in the world – in Chile, Argentina, Australia and the United States.

 That's important because global copper demand is expected to grow from around 34 million tonnes a year today to more than 50 million tonnes a year by 2050

-The source of this demand is multi-faceted and in our view, durable.
-It is expected to come from a combination of economic growth (home building, electrical equipment and household appliances), the energy transition (renewables and electric vehicles) and digital (artificial intelligence and data centres).
-We believe that copper demand in data centres alone could grow six-fold to nearly three million tonnes a year by 2050.
+That’s because more copper is needed to support population growth, the energy transition and digitalisation and the AI revolution.
+We believe copper demand in data centres alone could grow six-fold to nearly three million tonnes a year by 2050.

-Given the demand outlook, recent disruptions in global mine supply, grade declines and the slow mine development pipeline, we anticipate the copper market will remain tight over the next few years.
-Longer term, we estimate the market will require 10 million tonnes of additional, as-yet-uncommitted new supply, to be able to balance demand by 2035.
+Given the global demand outlook and apparent copper supply constraints, we anticipate the copper market will remain tight over the next few years.
+We estimate the world will require 10 million tonnes of additional, new copper supply, to be able to balance demand by 2035.

 As the world's largest copper producer, with clear growth plans, BHP is well positioned to generate value in the global copper market now and well into the future.